 This is a concept that Jeff Olson talks about in The Slight Edge.

 The other aspect that has to be taken into consideration is focus.
 Your actions must be focused in a single direction for the effects to start showing.
+For this to work, you need a clear plan of action that you execute consistently.

 Let’s say you just finished a single rotation of the flywheel in one direction then decided to start turning it in the opposite direction.
 You’d have to stop the wheel, turn around, and repeat the process.